idlesummer/tasker/README.md

 - Need a full-featured task runner (look at Gulp, Grunt, etc.)

 ## Documentation

-I wrote pretty detailed docs with a casual tone (because formal docs are boring):

 - **[API Reference](./docs/API.md)** - All the functions and types explained
 - **[Examples](./docs/EXAMPLES.md)** - Real code you can copy-paste